NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_eks/README.md

 After following the instructions in this sample, you should have the following:
 * The latest version of NetApp Harvest running in your EKS cluster, as well as Prometheus and Grafana.
-* Collecting metrics about your FSx for ONTAP.
+* Harvest collecting metrics about your FSx for ONTAP.
 * Being able to use Grafana dashboards for visualization.

 ## Prerequisites
 * `helm` - for resources installation.
 * `kubectl` - to get status and configure your EKS (Kubernetes) cluster.
 * An EKS cluster.
-If you don't have one, you can use the instructions from another one of our samples [FSxN-as-PVC-for-EKS](https://github.com/NetApp/FSx-ONTAP-samples-scripts/tree/main/EKS/FSxN-as-PVC-for-EKS).
+If you don't have one, you can follow the instructions from another one of our samples [FSxN-as-PVC-for-EKS](https://github.com/NetApp/FSx-ONTAP-samples-scripts/tree/main/EKS/FSxN-as-PVC-for-EKS).
 Follow the instructions up to the point where it suggests you create a "stateful application."
 * An AWS FSx for NetApp ONTAP accessible from the same VPC as your EKS cluster.
-If you don't already have one the sample above will create one for you.
+If you don't already have one the "FSxN as PVC for EKS" sample mentioned above will create one for you.
 * If you want Prometheus to have persistent storage, you will need a storage class defined.
 The sample mentioned above will set one up for you.
 It leverages NetApp's Astra Trident to offer up storage from your FSx for ONTAP file system to a Kubernetes cluster.
 You can install Trident from the AWS Marketplace into your EKS cluster.
 For additional information on how to use Trident, please refer to the